Users

 3. Click Update User.

-Disabling And Enabling a User
+Disable And Enable a User

-Disabling a User
+Disable a User

 To disable a user, follow the steps below: